-Getting weapons to Ukraine: Western allies scramble to deliver
+Western allies tightlipped about how they move military aid into Ukraine

 Latvian Defense Minister Artis Pabriks said in an interview that if Russian President Vladimir Putin wants a pretext to attack NATO, he will find one regardless of what the alliance does.

 “I don’t think Russia can accuse us simply about deliveries — simply because it cannot be interpreted as a war between NATO and Russia,” Pabriks said.
-“But of course, if they would like to interpret something in a negative way, Putin can always imagine something.”
+“But, of course, if they would like to interpret something in a negative way, Putin can always imagine something.”

 Karoun Demirjian in Washington and Max Bearak in Brzegi Dolne, Poland, contributed to this report.